Try Premium - Buy Credits

 Ultimately, it's your responsibility to make unique graphics and honor intellectual property laws.
 To make this easier, use our AI Art Remixer to uniquely style creations.

 Can you guarantee unique creations?

 Even if we prevent others from reusing your identical prompt, others may use similar prompts and produce similar results.
-If another graphic looks 90% the same, is yours truly unique?
+If another graphic looks 90% the same, is yours unique?
 The safest approach is to treat Hotpot like a digital helper who augments your workflow, someone who helps brainstorm and automates drudgery -- but not someone who eliminates the creative process.

-Why are safe terms considered NSFW?
+Why do safe terms require premium?

 What are the terms and restrictions?